Dance-Marathon/DM-App-2024/README.md

 - npm run android
 - npm run ios # requires an iOS device or macOS for access to an iOS simulator
 - npm run web

+# How Nat got it to run on her phone
+- Download the Expo Go app from the appstore
+- Run npm run web from the DM-APP-2024 directory
+- Scan the QR code on phone and it will take you to expo